calum-hughes/calum-hughes.github.io/_pages/cv.md

 Organisational Activities
 ======

+* Local organiser for [Categorical Logic and Higher Categories](https://gtendas.github.io/clhc/) conference, The University of Manchester, 16-19th Decemeber 2024.

 * Mathematics Students' Research Conference 2023 (29/09/2023) --- I was on the organisational committee for this conference which had over 60 attendants.
 The organisation involved sourcing £1500 funding from two institutes (Heilbronn Institute of Pure Mathematics and The University of Manchester School of Mathematics), organising catering, speakers and a poster session.

 * Students' Logic Seminar, The University of Manchester --- This is a weekly seminar that runs in the mathematics department at the University of Manchester intended for PhD students in logic.

-* Topos Theory Reading Group --- I co-organise a weekly reading group for topos theory.
+* Topos Theory Reading Group --- I co-organise a weekly reading group for topos theory and higher topos theory.

 * British Mathematics Colloquium 2024 --- I helped out with the setup of the 75th BMC.